threeal/assertion-cmake/README.md

   EXPECT_ERROR [MATCHES|STREQUAL] <message>...)
 ```

 This function performs an assertion on the function or macro named `<command>`, called with the specified `<arguments>`.
-It currently only allows asserting whether the given command throws a fatal error message that satisfies the expected message.
+It currently only allows asserting whether the given command receives an error message that satisfies the expected message.

 If `MATCHES` is specified, it asserts whether the received message matches `<message>`.
 If `STREQUAL` is specified, it asserts whether the received message is equal to `<message>`.
 If nothing is specified, it defaults to the `MATCHES` parameter.